CionnRatz/al-folio-website/_projects/research_topics/1_fault_diagnosis.md

   * We use the model-based approach, it is more demanding on the user side (as we need knowledge about a model) but it gives nice theoretical guarantees.
 Anyway, signal-based approaches, which require just knowledge of how a healthy signal from a system looks like, are very popular in the industrial practice.
   * In the model based ... include figures here from my slide
   * The key point is generating a residual and a threshold.
 The residual describes the difference between the theoretical healthy behaviour, and the actual one measured via the sensors.
 The threshold is a way to decide when to classify the residual as healthy (or physiological as a MD would say), or faulty (pathological).
 The reason for requiring a threshold is that uncertainties in the model used, and noise in the sensors cause the residual to be non-zero also in healthy condition.
 The threshold quantify how much we know the effect of these non-idealities can be.
   * And here comes the central problem in fault diagnosis.
-How to choose an optimal threshold? (footnote: interestingly, or worryingly enough, a lot of papers on fault diagnosis omit to explicitly define a threshold, leaving this choice to the user.
+How to choose an optimal threshold? (note for self: talk about geometric methods first and in a nice way, then complain about non-rigorous papers) (footnote: interestingly, or worryingly enough, a lot of papers on fault diagnosis omit to explicitly define a threshold, leaving this choice to the user.
 Some other papers assume that a perfect residual can be generated that is sensitive only to faults and not to uncertainties, such that the threshold can be set to zero.
 These works make geometrical assumptions, basically faults and uncertainties are assumed to act in an orthogonal way with respect to each other, and can be applied to linear systems and some nonlinear one (cite De Persis).
 The question here is: how robust are these to the fact that our knowledge of the system model is itself uncertain, and that anyway system dynamics can change over time due to environmental and operating conditions, and normal wear?)
     * The way to answer this question, is to introduce two metrics that quantify how good a threshold is.
 The first one is the false positives (explain), the other is a false negative (explain)
     * possibly use images of cats and other stuff, with some possible correct and wrong answers.
     * First of all, no perfect threshold exists (if you wondered why Google as well cannot exactly classify correctly 100% of images containing cats or other flurry pets, this is the reason.)
 So we need to decide whether we can live with some false positives, some false negatives or a combination thereof.
 What is best anyway?